Government demands investigation after Lindsey oil refinery owner collapses

 Prax Group is led by majority owner and chairman and chief executive Sanjeev Kumar Soosaipillai, who bought the Lindsey oil refinery from French firm Total in 2021.

-Mr Shanks said: “There have been longstanding issues with this company and workers have been badly let down.

-“The Secretary of State is today writing to the Insolvency Service to demand an immediate investigation into the conduct of the directors and the circumstances surrounding this insolvency.
+Mr Shanks vowed to “ensure supplies are maintained, protect our energy security” and said Energy Secretary Ed Miliband “is today writing to the Insolvency Service to demand an immediate investigation into the conduct of the directors and the circumstances surrounding this insolvency”.

-“The Government will ensure supplies are maintained, protect our energy security, and do everything we can to support workers and the local community, including engaging with trade unions and industry bodies.”

 Trade union Unite said the Government needed to urgently intervene to help protect UK fuel supplies and jobs.